-REPUTATION Principal risks Change in likelihood Causes Risk Mitigation 13.
-Sub-optimal capital allocation ←→ Scarcity of capital for investment projects A volatile macroeconomic environment resulting in Carry out robust economic analyses based on opportunities high-grading to support capital allocation
+REPUTATION Principal risks Change in likelihood Causes Risk Mitigation 12.
+Sub-optimal capital allocation ←→ Scarcity of capital for investment projects A volatile macroeconomic environment resulting in significant differences to Carry out robust economic analyses based on opportunities high-grading to support capital allocation

-Adverse reaction from current / future stakeholders Investment decisions based on realistic / achievable economic assumptions significant differences to key assumptions underpinning investment decisions • Pressure to invest and produce growth and returns in the short term to maintain dividend payments • Shareholder focus on increasing returns in conflict with wider strategic considerations • Inability to "switch-off" drilling / investment commitments if economic assumptions change rapidly • Lack of partner/stakeholder alignment on decarbonisation initiatives Key KPIs such as NPV, IRR and payback used to compare across many project scenarios Rig count investment scenarios are stress-tested against a range of Brent oil price Seeking to maximise influence to promote best practice in non-operated ventures - Seek the views of stakeholders through direct and indirect engagement Maintain a balanced investment portfolio which allows a degree of resilience in adjusting short-term investment commitments Prepare business case or back pay study to support decarbonisation initiatives Energy sector exposed to a wide range of political developments which may impact adversely on operating costs, compliance and taxation ↑ Operations in challenging regulatory and political environments Changes to fiscal regimes without robust stabilisation protections Protracted approval processes causing delays Government reform, political instability and/ or civil unrest Impact of of financial sanctions, export controls and other trading restrictions on industry counterparties and sectors (in particular, Russian state-controlled entities, or certain other connected entities or Individuals, arising from the continuing conflict in Ukraine) Canvass support in risk management by using both international and in-country professional advisors Engage directly with the relevant authorities on a regular basis Assess country risk profiles, trend analyses and on-the-ground reports by journalists / academics Thoroughly evaluate the risks of operating in specific areas and assess commercial acceptability Maintain political risk insurance at appropriate levels of cover All operations are located outside of the EU and USD is the main currency of our business Active working group monitoring sanctions arising from conflict in Ukraine and assessing/managing associated risk to Group Adoption in May 2022 of new standalone Group Sanctions Policy, to supplement existing Group Code of Business Conduct and Ethics Develop and maintain mitigation planning in relation to certain counterparties with potential to come within the future scope of sanctions 15.
-Business Conduct and Bribery ←→ Present in countries with below average score on the Transparency International Corruption Index Ensure adequate due diligence prior to on-boarding with a risk- based approach,including independent "Red flags" checks exposure to criminal charges procurement and investment policies Non-compliance with Criminal Crime Offences (CCO) and/or UK Bribery Act Corruption and human rights issues compliance certifications by all associated persons Increase awareness of the Group's Code of Business Conduct and Ethics and related policies for all employees and associated persons Mandatory Gifts and Hospitality declaration and register Group Whistleblowing Policy and confidential ethics 24-hour hotline supported by EthicsPoint with numbers displayed in all offices CCO risk assessment and ongoing implementation of adequate procedures to prevent facilitation of tax evasion across all operations Comply with the principles of the Extractive Industries Transparency Initiative 1 policies Non-compliance with Criminal associated personsIncrease awareness of the UK Bribery ActCorruption and human rights Conduct and Ethics and related policies for all employees and associated persons Mandatory Gifts and Hospitality declaration and register and confidential ethics 24-hour hotline supported by EthicsPoint with numbers displayed in all offices CCO risk assessment and on- adequate procedures to prevent facilitation of tax evasion across all operations Comply with the principles of the Extractive Industries
+Adverse reaction from current / future stakeholders Investment decisions based on realistic / achievable economic assumptions key assumptions underpinning investment decisions Pressure to invest and produce growth and returns in the short term to maintain dividend payments Shareholder focus on increasing returns in conflict with wider strategic considerations Inability to "switch-off" drilling/ investment commitments if economic assumptions change rapidly Lack of partner / stakeholder alignment on decarbonisation initiatives Key KPIs such as NPV, IRR and payback used to compare across many project scenarios Rig count investment scenarios are stress-tested against a range of Brent oil prices Seeking to maximise influence to promote best practice in non-operated ventures Seek the views of stakeholders through direct and indirect engagement Maintain a balanced investment portfolio which allows a degree of resilience in adjusting short-term investment commitments Prepare business case or back pay study to support decarbonisation initiatives Energy sector exposed to a wide range of political developments which may impact adversely on operating costs, compliance and taxation ^ Operations in challenging regulatory and political environments Changes to fiscal regimes without robust stabilisation protections Protracted approval processes causing delays Government reform, political instability and/or civil unrest Impact of financial sanctions, export controls and other trading restrictions on industry counterparties and sectors (in particular, sanctions on entities or individuals arising from the continuing conflict in Ukraine and other international conflicts) Canvass support in risk management by using both international and in-country professional advisors Engage directly with the relevant authorities on a regular basis Assess country risk profiles, trend analyses and onthe-ground reports by journalists / academics Thoroughly evaluate the risks of operating in specific areas and assess commercial acceptability Maintain political risk insurance at appropriate levels of cover Maintain USD as the main currency of our business Active working group monitoring sanctions arising from conflict in Ukraine and assessing / managing associated risk to Group Annual renewal of a standalone Group Sanctions Policy, to supplement existing Group Code of Business Conduct and Ethics Develop and maintain mitigation planning in relation to certain counterparties with potential to come within the future scope of sanctions 14.
+Business Conduct and Bribery Reputational damage and exposure to criminal charges ←→ Present in countries with below average score on the Transparency International Corruption Index Lack of transparent procurement and investment policies Non-compliance with Criminal Crime Offences (CCO) and/or UK Bribery Act Corruption and human rights issues Ensure adequate due diligence prior to onboarding with a risk based approach, including independent "Red flags" checks Annual training, testing and compliance certifications by all associated persons Increase awareness of, and ensure regular training in, the Group's Code of Business Conduct and Ethics and associated guidance and other corporate policies for all employees and associated persons Mandatory Gifts and Hospitality declaration and register Group Whistleblowing Policy and confidential ethics 24 hour hotline supported by EthicsPoint with numbers displayed in all offices CCO risk assessment and ongoing implementation of adequate procedures to prevent facilitation of tax evasion across all operations Comply with the principles of the Extractive Industries Transparency Initiative

-3) The following is extracted from Note 35 to the Financial Statements (page 199) of the Annual Report and Accounts 2022 at www.pharos.energy.
+3) The following is extracted from Note 35 to the Financial Statements (page 187) of the Annual Report and Accounts 2023 at www.pharos.energy.